 This is how it works in your (future) place of residence

-Municipality of Woerden: Applying for special social assistance
+Municipality of Woerden: Applying for youth care for your child

-Please note: you can apply for bijzondere bijstand (special social assistance) only if you live in the Netherlands and are registered with a municipality.
+Please note: you can only apply for youth support if you live in the Netherlands and are registered with a municipality.